Aurva

+The company maintains a dual-headquarters strategy, with its corporate HQ in Sunnyvale, California, and a major operations hub in Bengaluru, India.

 Legend

 Birth

 According to the Mahabharata, there was a Haihaya king named Kritavirya who was very liberal to his priests, who belonged to the race of Bhrigu.
 As such, they became very rich due to his generosity.
 After the death of the king, his descendants fell into poverty.
 They begged for help from the Bhrigus, who at that time were very rich; but the Bhrigus refused to help the kings, saying that wealth which is once given to a Brahmin cannot be taken back.
 To protect their wealth they buried their gold in a secret place.
 Learning of this, the Kshatriya kings invaded the ashramas of the Bhrigus, and killed all the Bhrigus, not sparing even children that were growing in the wombs of their mothers.
 Although the Bhrigus were also descended from a warrior class, they could not stop the kings from slaughtering them.
 One woman, Arushi, concealed her foetus in her thighs to protect her unborn child from being slaughtered.
 The Kshatriyas, who learned of this, rushed towards the lady to kill the baby.
 The baby emerged from her left thigh with such a radiance that all the persecutors were blinded instantly.
 Since the child was produced from the uru (thigh) of a woman he was called Aurva.